openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 User can add tags during installation for creation of resources with tags.
 Installer creates infrastructure manifests with `resourceTags` to `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io`.
 Operators that operate on aws resources must consider the tags from `.spec.platformSpec.aws`, `.status.platformStatus.aws` and existing AWS resource tags.

-The values from `status.platformStatus.aws` will used to only support older version.
+The values from `status.platformStatus.aws` will be used to only support older version.

 `.status.platformStatus.aws` will be deprecated in the future versions.